 In late March, UN Secretary-General Antonio Guterres issued an appeal for $2 billion to protect against COVID-19 and mitigate the spread of the virus to refugee camps.
-His plea reflects the fragility of public health systems in the settlements, where overcrowding, underlying health concerns, and a dearth of medical supplies, testing kits, heath care workers and financial resources could present a doomsday scenario in an outbreak.
-Should COVID-19 make it to the camps, communal water and food ration stations could become “spatial clusters,” transforming essential resources into “hotspots” that accelerate the spread of the virus.
+His plea reflects the fragility of public health systems in the settlements, where overcrowding, underlying health concerns, and a dearth of medical supplies, testing kits, heath care workers, and financial resources could present a doomsday scenario in the case of an outbreak.
+Should COVID-19 infiltrate the camps, communal water and food ration stations would likely become “spatial clusters,” transforming essential resources into “hotspots” that accelerate the spread of the virus.

 Guterres notably included a cris de cœur to armed groups to cease attacks that are at the root of the refugee crisis, and instead work together to fight the virus.
-His appeal has predictably fallen on deaf ears, and violence in Central America, Syria, Afghanistan, South Sudan, among others lands, continue unabated.
+His appeal has predictably fallen on deaf ears, as violence in Central America, Syria, Afghanistan, Myanmar, and South Sudan continues unabated.
 Hate, after all, never bows to reason.

-A somber truth we have learned about COVID-19 is that although the virus attacks indiscriminately, the poor, the hungry, the stateless, the homeless, the elderly and the sick are at greatest risk.
-In the case of the more than 70 million refugees and internally-displaced peoples (IDPs), the characteristics that define the most vulnerable among us are collectively the same characteristics that define what it means to live in a refugee camp.
+A sombre truth we have learned about COVID-19 is that although the virus attacks indiscriminately, it is the poor, the hungry, the stateless, the homeless, the elderly, and the sick who are at greatest risk.
+In the case of the world’s 70 million refugees and internally-displaced peoples (IDPs), the characteristics that define the most vulnerable among us are collectively the same characteristics that define what it means to live in a refugee camp.

 In France and Belgium, where COVID-19 cases are spiking, emergency services workers in the Calais refugee camp reported that the number of infections rose from two to nine in a matter of days.
 Humanitarian organizations working in regions that have yet to experience widespread contagion are seeing the first signs of a coming wave.